Luciana Berger: Liberal Democrats

 In July 2019, a spokesman for Berger said she had "no intention" of joining the Liberal Democrats.
 However, just two months later, she joined the Liberal Democrats and cited their anti-Brexit platform as her primary reason for doing so.
 In December of that year, she said the antisemitism complaints which had prompted her to leave the Labour Party were still unresolved within the party.
-When new leader Jo Swinson was elected in 2019, Berger was appointed the party's spokesperson for health, wellbeing and social care.
+When Jo Swinson was elected new Liberal Democrat leader in 2019, Berger was appointed the party's spokesperson for health, wellbeing and social care.

 Berger was selected as the Liberal Democrat candidate for the Greater London constituency of Finchley and Golders Green at the 2019 general election.
 She made the decision to stand in the constituency because of its high Jewish population and the high proportion of its electorate who had voted to remain in the EU; she also claimed she had more of an affinity towards living in London and she would be raising her children there, rather than in Liverpool.
-She received 31.9% of the votes cast and finished second to the Conservative candidate Mike Freer, who received 43.8% and won with a majority of 11.9%.
+She received 31.9% of the votes cast and finished second to the Conservative candidate Mike Freer, who received 43.8% and consequently won with a majority of 11.9%.

 Post-political career

-On 1 July 2020, Berger became Managing Director of Advocacy and Public Affairs at public relations company Edelman UK, specialising in health, food and drink, climate change and energy policy.
+On 1 July 2020, Berger became managing director of Advocacy and Public Affairs at public relations company Edelman UK, specialising in health, food and drink, climate change and energy policy.

 In an interview for Jewish News in June 2021, Berger shared that she had "absolutely no regrets" in her decision to leave the Labour Party, and hinted at a possible future return to frontline politics.

-On 10 October 2022, Berger was appointed as the CEO of inHouse.
+On 10 October 2022, Berger was appointed as the CEO of iNHouse, a PR and lobbying firm based in Westminster.

 In February 2023, Berger rejoined the Labour Party.
 Keir Starmer tweeted that he was delighted that she accepted his invitation to rejoin the party.

+In December 2024, it was announced that Berger would be made a Life Peer as part of the 2024 Political Peerages.
+She was created Baroness Berger, of Barnhill in the London Borough of Brent on 6 February 2025.